Amateur radio in India: Organisation

 The Wireless and Planning and Coordination Wing (WPC) is the only authorised body responsible for regulating amateur radio in India.
 The WPC has its headquarters in New Delhi with regional headquarters and monitoring stations in Mumbai (Bombay), Kolkata (Calcutta), and Chennai (Madras).
 It also has monitoring stations in Ahmedabad, Nagpur, Hyderabad, Ajmer, Bangalore, Darjeeling, Gorakhpur, Jalandhar, Goa (Betim), Mangalore, Shillong, Ranchi, Srinagar, Dibrugarh, Visakhapatnam, and Thiruvananthapuram.
 Set up in 1952, the organization is responsible for conducting exams, issuing licences, allotting frequency spectrum, and monitoring the airwaves.
 It is also responsible for maintaining the rules and regulations on amateur radio.

-In India, amateur radio is governed by the Indian Wireless Telegraphs (Amateur Service) Rules, 1978, the Indian Wireless Telegraph Rules, the Indian Telegraph Act, 1885 and the Information Technology Act, 2000.
-The WPC is also responsible for coordinating with the Ministry of Internal Affairs and the Intelligence Bureau in running background checks before issuing amateur radio licences.
+In India, amateur radio is governed by the Indian Wireless Telegraphs (Amateur Service) Rules, 2024, the Indian Wireless Telegraph Rules, the Indian Telegraph Act, 1885 and the Information Technology Act, 2000.
 Recently, it was announced that the security clearances were no longer required for the issue of amateur licenses.

 Allotted spectrum

 The following frequency bands are permitted by the WPC for use by amateur radio operators in India.